WesleyBryie/ChumBucket/wiki/megathread/tools.md

 * [uBlock origin](https://github.com/gorhill/uBlock#installation) - for blocking most ads and pop-ups.
 * [AdNauseam](https://adnauseam.io/) - Based on uBlock Origin.
 Designed to obfuscate browsing data and protect users from tracking by advertising networks
-* [Universal-Bypass](https://github.com/timmyRS/Universal-Bypass) - Open-source browser extension to "circumvent sites which make you wait (like adf.ly), make you do something (e.g., show.co and sub2unlock.com) and even trackers (such as bit.ly and t.co)"
+* [FastForward](https://github.com/FastForwardTeam/FastForward) - Open-source browser extension to "circumvent sites which make you wait (like adf.ly), make you do something (e.g., show.co and sub2unlock.com) and even trackers (such as bit.ly and t.co)"
-* [BlockTheSpot](https://github.com/mrpond/BlockTheSpot)  - Block ads and enables song skipping on the Windows Spotify desktop app.
+* [SpotX - formerly BlockTheSpot](https://github.com/spotx-cli) - Block ads and enables song skipping on the Windows Spotify desktop app.
 * [EZBlocker](https://www.ericzhang.me/projects/spotify-ad-blocker-ezblocker/) - lightweight executable that blocks and mutes Spotify ads on Windows.
 * [Spotify-Site-Adblocker](https://gist.github.com/Simonwep/24f8cdcd6d32d86e929004013bd660ae) - Block ads on the Spotify website
 * [Bypass-Paywalls-Firefox-Clean](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean) - Firefox extension to block paywalls.
 Supported sites are listed in the repo page.